How it all started

 With the help of the pastors serving the local churches in Poland and Romania, who knew the need among the people better, we we able to bring aid to the suffering population.

-Items such as clothes, medicin, medical equipment, hospital beds and many other sought after products, that was impossible to find, due to govermental restrictions where brought to Polad.
-During the 80s and 90s we sent about 350 of these 16-wheelers of aid to both Poland and Romania.
+Items such as clothes, medicin, medical equipment, hospital beds and many other sought after products, that was impossible to find, due to govermental restrictions where brought to Poland.
+During the 80s and 90s we sent all together about 350-400 of these 16-wheelers with aid to both Poland and Romania.

 Picture: One of the trucks that we were able to use for the transports.